 In Key Stage 3 Court Moor follows the requirements of the national curriculum.
 It consists of English, Maths, Science, Design and Technology, Computing, Modern Foreign Languages, History, Geography, Art, Music, Drama, Physical Education, and Philosophy, Religion and Ethics.

-Personal, Social and Health Education (PSHE) is taught as discrete lessons in Year 7 and 8, and as “Off curriculum days” in year 9.
+Personal, Social and Health Education (PSHE) is taught as discrete lessons in Year 7 and 8 by a specialist teacher, and as “Off curriculum days” in Year 9.
 PSHE covers:

 - Health and Well Being